Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 Hypertonic

-What it means: Higher concentration of carbs than your blood (>8% carbs).
+What it means: Higher concentration of carbs (over 8%) and electrolytes than your blood.

 Purpose: Energy first, hydration second.
 Absorbs slowly.